Open access peer-reviewed chapter - ONLINE FIRST

 3.6.3 Reproducibility

-The solution containing 4.0 μg mL−1 of pyraclostrobin was evaluated for reproducibility by performing three replicate analyses for 7 days and then standard deviation (±SD) and relative standard deviation (RSD%) were calculated at ±0.008 and 1.11%, respectively (Table 2).
-For this wavelength, negligible absorbance was observed for blank reagent.
-We had not observe any color dye azo formation in the presence of other classes of pesticide.
+The solution containing 4.0 μg mL−1 of pyraclostrobin was evaluated for reproducibility by performing three replicate analyses for 7 days, and then standard deviation (±SD) and relative standard deviation (RSD%) were calculated at ±0.008 and 1.11%, respectively (Table 3).
+For this wavelength, negligible absorbance was observed for blank reagents.
+We did not observe any color dye azo formation in the presence of other classes of pesticides.
 In the study area, maximum absorption was obtained at 600 nm.
-The main reasons are less spectral interference and having high absorption of pyraclostrobin in an aqueous medium.
-The measurement repeatability expresses the closeness of the results obtained with the same sample using the reagent coupled with spectrophotometric analysis in a short period of time to give the smallest possible variation in the all experimental results.
+The main reasons are less spectral interference and high absorption of pyraclostrobin in an aqueous medium.
+The measurement repeatability expresses the closeness of the results obtained with the same sample using the reagent coupled with spectrophotometric analysis in a short period of time to give the smallest possible variation in all experimental results.

 3.6.4 Robustness and ruggedness

 The robustness and ruggedness were evaluated for the coupling reagent coupled with spectrophotometric determination of pyraclostrobin in agricultural and environmental samples.
-For evaluation of the method robustness the different parameters like pH, reagent concentration, wavelength range and time were remains unaffected by small deliberate variations.
-Method ruggedness was expressed as RSD % by six analysts with both the spectrophotometric on different days.
-The results showed no statistical differences between instrument suggesting that the developed methods were robust and rugged (Table 2).
+For evaluation of the method’s robustness, the different parameters like pH, reagent concentration, wavelength range and time remain unaffected by small, deliberate variations.
+Method ruggedness was expressed as RSD % by six analysts using both spectrophotometric methods on different days.
+The results showed no statistical differences between instruments, suggesting that the developed methods were robust and rugged (Table 3).

 3.6.5 LOD and LOQ